WORLD OKAPI DAY

 - Recycle your old cell phones – they contain coltan a mineral mined in the forests of DRC.
 Recycling your phones means less mining in the forest.

 - Post your best okapi photos on social media and use the hashtags #OkapiConservation and #WorldOkapiDay on all your okapi-related posts.
+See some of our social media graphics to share below!

 - Change your social media cover photo to one of the options found on our Facebook page.